haydenbr/rfd/text/rfd1/README.md

 ## Summary

-This proposal introduces a workflow and format for RFDs (Request For Discussion)so that we can have transparent and constructive discussions primarly for, but not limited to (1) ideas for new features, processes, or design patterns and (2) changes to current systems.
+This proposal introduces a workflow and format for RFDs (Request For Discussion)so that we can have transparent and constructive discussions primarily for, but not limited to (1) ideas for new features, processes, or design patterns and (2) changes to current systems.
 An RFD may be proactive, as in "Hey, we have this idea for a thing we think we should do."
 Or an RFD might be reactive, as in "Oh dang, we have a big product feature we need to add so it'd be better if we wrote up an RFD to chart out our plan of attack."

 ## Motivation